peholmst/vaadin4spring/addons/sidebar/README.md

 ## Item Icons

 All items can also have icons.
-Currently you can choose between two types of icons: icons provided by the theme, or FontAwesome icons.
+Currently you can choose between three types of icons: icons provided by the theme, FontAwesome icons or Vaadin Font Icons.

 ### Theme Icons